Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 15A NCAC 10B

-Wildlife Resources Commission - Unmanned Aircraft System and Wildlife
+Wildlife Resources — Unmanned Aircraft System Use Restrictions

 hunting

-Makes it unlawful to use a drone to take, harass, or disturb wildlife.
-Prohibits using a drone to locate, drive, scout, or herd game animals.
-Prohibits harassing nesting birds or marine mammals.
-Applies especially to sea-turtle nesting areas (May-October coastal operations).
+Makes it unlawful to use a UAS to take, locate, harass, or disturb wildlife.
+Prohibits using drones to scout game animals, drive wildlife, or harass nesting birds or marine mammals.
+Enforced by N.C.
+Wildlife Resources Commission.

 View source